-Ashtanga Yoga is an ancient system of Yoga that was passed down to our teacher Sri K. Pattabhi Jois during his time of study with his teacher, Sri T. Krishnamacharya, one of the most distinguished yogis of the 20th Century.
-The practice consists of a dynamic and challenging sequence of postures that flow one after the other, much like a dance.
+Traditional Ashtanga Yoga is an ancient system of Yoga that was passed down to our teacher Sri K. Pattabhi Jois during his time of study with his teacher, Sri T. Krishnamacharya, one of the most distinguished yogis of the 20th Century.
+This system of yoga practice consists of a dynamic and challenging sequence of postures that flow one after the other, much like a dance.
 The process produces an intense internal heat and purifying sweat that detoxifies the muscles and organs of the body, resulting in a balanced, calm and lucid mind and a health that permeates all aspects of the being.

 Mysore style classes